 When asked about their dream job, many millennials say that they would eventually like to move to part-time work or land a flexible job.
 More and more millennials simply want to 'live their best life' and capture the essence of the work-life balance.
 What matters now more than ever is how well their job can fit into their life, not the other way around.

 How to figure out what’s next for you?

-Landing your dream job is not easy and requires trying diverse things and keeping your options open.
-Having said that, the meaning of a dream job is constantly evolving, with Millennials taking it to a whole new level by viewing it rather as an integrated whole – pursuing personal fulfilment over job satisfaction.
+Landing your dream job requires trying diverse things and keeping your options open.
+Having said that, the meaning of a dream job is constantly evolving, with Millennials taking it to a whole new level by viewing it as a less pivotal element in life – pursuing personal fulfilment over job satisfaction.
 Are we about to start a new era where the work-life balance finally becomes an inherent part of life?